Joshhhuaaa/EnhancedSCCTVersus/README.md

 ---

 ### 3D-Analyze build (3DA)
-This is an alternate build that uses 3D-Analyze to fix the broken dynamic lights on modern PCs.
+This is an alternate build that uses 3D-Analyze to fix the broken dynamic lights on modern video cards.
 3D-Analyze is usually only recommended if having mouse issues with dgVoodoo2 or if you would like to use windowed mode.

 - Run the command script, `Play SCCT_Versus.cmd` to begin playing.